-What you may not know is that these examples (as well as many other marketplaces) have become some of the biggest and most valued companies in the world.
+What you may not know is that these examples (as well as many other marketplaces) have become some of the biggest and most valuable companies in the world.

-This article will shed some light into what constitutes a marketplace model, the different types, as well as how to track their success.
+This article will shed some light into what constitutes an online marketplace, the different types, pros and cons, as well as how to track their success.

-Online marketplaces connect buyers and sellers on a proprietary platform.
+Online marketplaces connect buyers and sellers on a proprietary and centralized platform.
 Oftentimes, the marketplace operator does not hold any type of inventory, but helps the buyers and sellers to facilitate a transaction.

-His duties may include tasks such as handling logistics or facilitating the payment.
-Sellers can then focus on their core competency, that is providing customers with the most relevant products.
+His or her duties may include tasks such as handling logistics or facilitating the payment.
+Sellers can then focus on their core competency, that is providing customers with the most relevant products and services.

 Marketplaces come in many shapes or forms, but are often separated between two categories: horizontal or vertical.